paulforgione/gluroo-d1caa/content/pages/index.md

 sections:
   - type: hero_section
     title: Gluroo
-    subtitle: Worry less about diabetes.
+    subtitle: Know that everyone is up to date.
+Worry less about diabetes.
     actions:
       - label: Learn More
         url: /features